UChicago-PL/smyth/README.md

 phenomena of note explained in `experiments/latex-tables/smyth-experiment-tables.pdf`.

+*Note:* Rarely, due to timing issues with the UNIX Timer API, one of the benchmarks might crash with a "Timeout" exception during Experiments 2b and 3b.
+Even more rarely, a stack overflow error might occur.
+To combat these situations, the Experiment 2b and 3b scripts automatically retry a benchmark on unexpected failure.

 ### 2. Inspecting the output of the synthesis procedure

 To interact with the synthesizer more directly, you can run the `./smyth forge`